 You have completed a Cadette Journey

 Girls wanting to earn their Silver Award must first submit a proposal to the council.
 This will replace the old pitch form and will be required for all projects.
+You can find the Silver Award Project Proposal here.

 We ask that before she decides to focus on Girl Scouts a girl must complete the three steps that precede the planning stage of a Silver Award project.